donhauser/wagtail-pdf/README.md

 - `WAGTAIL_PDF_VIEW` and `WAGTAIL_PDF_ADMIN_VIEW` to hook in custom view classes
 - `WAGTAIL_DEFAULT_PDF_OPTIONS` and `WAGTAIL_PREVIEW_PANEL_PDF_OPTIONS` to set global options for weasyprint
 - `WAGTAIL_PDF_VIEWER` to configure a different pdf viewer (instead of _pdf.js_) in the panel preview
+- `WEASYPRINT_BASEURL` to fix static files loading problems, e.g. when using docker (from [django-weasyprint](https://github.com/fdemmer/django-weasyprint))

 ```py
 # settings.py